Waltham, MA Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Yes, solar makes strong sense for Waltham homeowners.
-Massachusetts electricity rates are among the highest in the country — averaging around 29¢/kWh — and have risen 28% since 2021.
-A typical Waltham home can save an estimated $118,000 over 25 years with solar, with a payback period of around 6–7 years.
+Yes, solar makes strong financial sense for most Waltham homeowners.
+Massachusetts has some of the highest electricity rates in the country — Eversource and National Grid customers pay well above the national average — and a typical Waltham home can save around $118,000 over 25 years with solar.

-Massachusetts also offers a 20-year property tax exemption on the added value solar brings to your home, meaning your property tax bill won’t increase as a result of the installation — a meaningful benefit for Waltham homeowners looking to maximize their return.
+Massachusetts also offers a 20-year property tax exemption on the added value from a solar installation — meaning your property taxes won’t increase as a result of going solar.
+That combination of higher resale value and no tax penalty makes solar a sound long-term investment for Waltham homeowners.

-With Palmetto’s LightReach lease, Waltham homeowners can go solar for a low fixed monthly payment starting around $100–$177/month — with no upfront cost.
-Palmetto owns and maintains the system, so there’s nothing to manage.
+With Palmetto’s LightReach lease, Waltham homeowners can go solar for as low as $133/month with no upfront cost.
+Palmetto owns and maintains the system, so there’s nothing to install or manage out of pocket.

-For a cash purchase, a typical Waltham home requires an 8.54 kW system priced around $23,715 after the Massachusetts $1,000 state incentive.
-Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+For a cash purchase, a typical 8.54 kW system costs around $23,715 after Massachusetts state incentives.
+Note that the federal 30% residential tax credit is no longer available for cash purchases following the Big Beautiful Bill.
+Use the calculator above for a personalized estimate based on your home size.

-With Palmetto’s LightReach lease, Waltham homeowners pay one simple monthly payment that covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee — with no upfront cost.
-For a typical 8.54 kW system, the estimated monthly payment is approximately $133/month.
+With Palmetto’s LightReach lease, Waltham homeowners pay one simple monthly fee — approximately $133/month for a typical 8.54 kW system — with no upfront cost.
+That payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.